Fact checked

 • Personalized curriculum

-• Students can also get help in numerous other subjects
+• Students can also receive tutoring in numerous other subjects

 Cons